Aizumisato: Climate

 Aizumisato has a Humid continental climate (Köppen Dfb) characterized by warm summers and cold winters with heavy snowfall.
 The average annual temperature in Aizumisato is 13.1 °C. The average annual rainfall is 1320 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.8 °C, and lowest in January, at around −1.4 °C.

 Demographics

-Per Japanese census data, the population of Aizumisato has declined steadily over the past 40 years.
+Per Japanese census data, the population of Aizumisato has declined over the past 70 years.

 History

 The area of present-day Aizumisato was part of ancient Mutsu Province and formed part of the holdings of Aizu Domain during the Edo period.
 After the Meiji Restoration, it was organized as part of Ōnuma District in Fukushima Prefecture.
 The town of Aizumisato was created on October 1, 2005 with the merger of the two towns of Aizutakada and Aizuhongō and the village of Niitsuru, all from Ōnuma District.